Average Weather in Santa Rosalia Mexico

 In Santa Rosalia, the summers are long, hot, muggy, and partly cloudy; the winters are comfortable and mostly clear; and it is dry year round.
 Over the course of the year, the temperature typically varies from 58°F to 95°F and is rarely below 54°F or above 98°F.

-Based on the beach/pool score, the best times of year to visit Santa Rosalia for hot-weather activities are from late May to early July and from mid September to late October.
+Based on the beach/pool score, the best times of year to visit Santa Rosalia for hot-weather activities are from early June to early July and from mid September to late October.

 Average High and Low Temperature